GiovanniSalmeri/yellow-sound/README.md

 Create a `[sound]` shortcut.

-The following argument are available, all but the first argument are optional:
+The following argument are available, the second argument is optional:

 `Source` = audio source, [supported audio sources](#sources)
 `Label` = description of the audio, wrap multiple words into quotes, [supported placeholders](#placeholders); it is ignored for third-party services

-All media files are located in the media folder.
+All media files are located in the `media` folder.
 The `media/sounds` folder is the place to store your audio files.
 You can also create additional folders and organise files as you like.

 <a id="sources"></a>The following audio sources are supported: